The IUS is like the IUD, except the IUS has hormones in it (the IUD doesn’t).

 The IUS is over 99% effective at preventing pregnancy.
 This means that less than one woman in 100 will get pregnant in a year.

-Currently there are three brands of IUS - Mirena, Jaydess and Levosert.
+Currently there are four brands of IUS - Mirena, Jaydess, Levosert and Kyleena.
 Some brands work for five years, some work for three years.
 Your doctor or nurse will discuss in more detail with you.

 The IUS needs to be fitted by a doctor or nurse who has been specially trained.
 It is available free from a range of services including contraceptive clinics, your GP and Brook.
 Find your nearest using our find a service tool.